-Generally speaking the producer will be able to inform you about his wines and will be the best advisor to manage your cellar.
+Generally the producer will be only too happy to talk about his cuvées and advise on how best to manage your wine cellar.

 Serving a Pouilly-Fuissé

-The most structured Pouilly-Fuissé ones grown in a wood will have a more golden color, with ripe fruit (peach, mango, candied lemon) and floral (acacia, honey and beeswax) aromas with spicy notes (cinnamon, vanilla) and hints of toasted.
+The more structured Pouilly-Fuissé wines aged in wood barrels will be more golden in colour with aromas of ripe fruit (peach, mango, candied lemon) and floral notes (acacia, honey and beeswax) with spiciness (cinnamon, vanilla) and hints of toasted.
 Along with these aromas there will be with a powerful concentration and extraordinary length in the mouth.